dhanrajdadhich78/AI/README.md

 ## Development

 A native Android app using both Java and Kotlin for writing code.
-The answers for user queries comes from [SUSI Server](https://github.com/fossasia/susi_server) which further uses skills defined in [SUSI Skill Data](https://github.com/fossasia/susi_skill_data).
+The answers for user queries comes from <!-- [SUSI Server](https://github.com/fossasia/susi_server) --> server which further uses skills defined in Data Model<!-- [SUSI Skill Data](https://github.com/fossasia/susi_skill_data) -->.

 ### Android App Development Set up

-Please find info about the set up of the Android app in your development environment [here](docs/Android_App_Setup.md).
+Please find info about the set up of the Android app in your development environment [here] <!-- (docs/Android_App_Setup.md)-->.

 ### Libraries used and their documentation